 ENHANCEMENTS Micro-Dermabrasion Paste ($109 AUD, 125ml tub)

-I love the resurgence in my skin after using this exfoliating paste, and as you can expect from micro-dermabrasion products, my skin is left incredibly smooth and clear.
+I love the resurgence in my skin after using this exfoliating paste, and as you can expect from micro-dermabrasion products, my skin is left smooth and clear.
 I use it twice a week after cleansing and drying my skin in my night routine.
 I don’t experience any irritation or adverse effects from this paste, but it’s not recommended for sensitive skin.
 Nor do I recommend it for those who experience acne, given it could aggravate inflammation.

 REDEFINE Multi-Function Eye Cream ($84 AUD, 15ml)